This page is the operator quick-reference for common production changes and high-signal failure scenarios.

 Immediate actions:

-1. Determine whether the 503s are overload-generated or upstream-generated.
+1. Decide whether the 503s are overload, quota-backend, or upstream-failure related.

-2. Reduce traffic or shed non-critical traffic first.
+2. Reduce demand or remove non-critical traffic first.

 3. Verify backend health and recent latency changes.

-4. Roll back the most recent risky config change if the spike correlates with change timing.
+4. Roll back the most recent risky change if the spike correlates strongly with it.

 Scenario: Handshake Failures Or Client Connection Failures